ChrisAdkin8/terraform-gcp-nomad/README.md

 - **Nomad License File**
 - **Consul License File**

-Optionally if you wish to deploy the entire infrastructure with a single command:
+Optionally if you wish to deploy the entire infrastructure with a single command, this can be carried out via [go-task](https://github.com/go-task/task):

 ```
 task all
 ```

-this can be carried out via [go-task](https://github.com/go-task/task).

 ## Step 1: Authenticate with GCP